About Housing Benefit and Council Tax Support

 Backdating your claim

 You can ask for your claim to be backdated although you must have a good reason for the request.

-To request backdating, complete section 25 of the application form.
+To request backdating, please provide details in the 'anything else' section on the application form.

 If your circumstances change